flow-php/flow/UPGRADE.md

 Argument `$rows_in_batch` was renamed to `$rows_per_page` which no longer determines the size of the batch, but the size of the page that will be fetched from Google API.
 Rows are yielded one by one.

+### 8) DataFrame::threadSafe() method was replaced by DataFrame::appendSafe()

+`DataFrame::appendSafe()` is doing exactly the same thing as the old method, it's just more descriptive and self-explanatory.
+It's no longer mandatory to set this flat to true when using SaveMode::APPEND, it's now set automatically.

 ---

 ## Upgrading from 0.3.x to 0.4.x